 Therefore, a large number of clients making queries that take a non-trivial amount of time will eventually cause new queries to slow down because they won't be able to be started immediately.

 The MVCC model of PostgreSQL results in behavior where old records cannot be garbage collected as long a transaction that began when the record was in a specific state started.
 This prevents vacuum from doing its job, causing your database size to increase and queries to slow down.

 For a busy database, a transaction that remains open for an hour or two, even if completely idle and not causing any load itself, might badly deteriorate the database server performance.

 The above list comprises a set of things that are often interesting from a monitoring point of view.
-These and many others are available as graphs in the Aiven PostgreSQL dashboard by default and alerts can be added from the Grafana UI by editing the desired graph; let’s continue to point #4.
+These and many others are available as graphs in the Aiven for PostgreSQL dashboard by default and alerts can be added from the Grafana UI by editing the desired graph; let's continue to point #4.

 4. Investigating application update anomalies

 When the amount of application users increases, a new set of problems may become visible.
 Increases in the amount of queries and the amount of data stored in the database are obvious results of increased use.

 If everything is working well, simply scaling the database server specs up may be enough to cope with the increased load.
 But, very often issues that have already been present in the code will begin to become visible.

 With increased queries, and more often than not an increase in clients that need to connect to the backend, issues such as deadlocks or running out of connections may start appearing even if the server specs are increased in proportion to the increased load.

 Another set of problems is related to the growth of database size, which may lead into other issues that are not in proportion to the load and specs.
 For example, a missing index might not be a problem when the database is small.